ActivisionGameScience/kafka-backed-dict/README.md

-# A python dict-like datastructure that persists in Kafka
+# Dict-like python object that persists to Kafka (optionally caches to RocksDB)

-This is a python 3 library that provides a persistent dict-like datastructure where key-value pairs are stored in Kafka.
+This python 3 library provides a persistent dict-like data structure.
+Key-value pairs are persisted in Kafka, and optionally can be cached locally in RocksDB.
+For smaller datasets it is possible to cache in memory by setting `use_rocksdb=False` (see below).

-Locally, the dict is stored either in RocksDB (default) or optionally in-memory (if your dataset is not too big).

 ## Quickstart for Conda users in Linux